brycedbjork/pokerpro/README.md

 flask run (obviously)

-Details on the project as a whole... static includes all static files (css, js, images, etc.) templates includes the html templates that Flask uses archive includes old files that were used during development
+Details on the project as a whole...
+* static includes all static files (css, js, images, etc.)
+* templates includes the html templates that Flask uses
+* archive includes old files that were used during development
-    I saved these because I thought it might be interesting to look at some of my past attempts (specifically back_attempt1.py) the back-end of this flask application is contained in back.py (application.py includes the line: from back import *)
+    * I saved these because I thought it might be interesting to look at some of my past attempts (specifically back_attempt1.py)
+* the back-end of this flask application is contained in back.py (application.py includes the line: from back import *)
+* poker.db (the sqlite database file that allows the app to function) has been exclueded from Github because it is too large
+    * back.py includes the function used to build this database file